keboola/connection-docs/components/writers/database/snowflake/index.md

 ### Connect to Qlik
 It is possible to use the Snowflake connector to share data with [Qlik Sense](https://www.qlik.com/us/products/qlik-sense) and [QlikView](https://www.qlik.com/us/products/qlikview).
-To share data between your Keboola project and PowerBI, choose the **Keboola Snowflake database** when configuring the credentials.
+To share data between your Keboola project and Qlik, choose the **Keboola Snowflake database** when configuring the credentials.
 The connector will create a dedicated database for you and give you credentials.
 Run the connector and when it is finished, connect the Qlik data sources.
 Follow the Qlik official
 [integration guide](https://help.qlik.com/en-US/connectors/Subsystems/ODBC_connector_help/Content/Connectors_ODBC/Snowflake/Create-Snowflake-connection.htm).